-Use the dot1x auth-fail vlan interface configuration command to enable the restricted VLAN on a port.
+Use the dot1x auth-fail vlan interface configuration command on the switch stack or on a standalone switch to enable the restricted VLAN on a port.
 To return to the default setting, use the no form of this command.

 dot1x auth-fail vlan vlan-id